 Kariya, Aichi in 1940

-The company started supplying timber to its neighbour, Toyota and through this work Karimoku's woodworking techniques and technology developed.
-By the 50's they had progressed to making textile spinning machines and sewing machine tables.
+Initially, the company supplied timber to its neighbour, Toyota, a partnership that catalysed Karimoku's evolution in woodworking techniques and technology.
+By the 1950s, they ventured into crafting textile spinning machines and sewing machine tables.

 D Chair & D Table by Karimoku60